norazhou0/CSC120-A4/reflection.md

-Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Encapsulation` affects your programming?

-    All attributes are private.
-I have methods to access or to modify them.
+    Create public methods to access or change private attributes, which helps keep them secure.

 - What worked, what didn't, what advice would you give someone taking this course in the future?

-    Follow the instructions, create the classes one at a time, and finally compile them together to run in the main.
+    Follow the instructions, create each class one at a time, and then put them together to run in main.
-    Understanding which class the methods belong is the key.
+    It is improtant to understand which class each method belongs to.
-    Always test the codes to see how it works and improve it as you go.
+    Always test your codes to see how it works and make improvements if needed.